 Impact on Asthma

 Leaks and ongoing moisture or dampness can exacerbate the symptoms of asthma.
-They can also cause mold growth, which worsens asthma and allergies, and can even cause allergies and asthma to develop.
+They can also cause mold growth, which worsens asthma and allergies and can even cause allergies and asthma to develop.
 Exposure to mold growth can potentially cause sensitization — an increased allergic reaction to chemicals.
 In addition, leaks and moisture attract insects and contribute to pest infestations, which can be asthma triggers.
-Preventing, identifying quickly, and eliminating leaks and moisture minimizes associated triggers and mold growth, and can keep pests away.
+Preventing, quickly identifying, and eliminating leaks and moisture minimizes associated triggers and mold growth, and can keep pests away.

-Healthy Schools Environment Policy, Boston Public Schools: Outlines the city’s inspection program that documents environmental problems such as leaks and a work order system for maintenance and repairs.
+Healthy Schools Environment Policy, Boston Public Schools: Outlines the city’s inspection program that documents environmental problems such as leaks and the work order system for maintenance and repairs.

-Environmental Services, Newton Public Schools: Outlines the Environmental Management Team in schools, its role, and the kinds of issues addressed.
+Environmental Services, Newton Public Schools: Outlines the role of the Environmental Management Team in schools and the kinds of issues the team addresses.